Kevinjeet/qlink/journals/Dylan_Winn.md

+6/7
+Got pytest for edit function completely working

+6/6
+Still tried working on pytest, still pretty lost.
+Watched videos, read documentation, read learn modules.
+Worked some with instructors, got some down, but not working yet

+6/5
+Started working on Pytest, watched videos, pretty lost

+6/2
+Edit Function got 100% working as intended, also added Blocked and Interests fields in models

 6/1
 After pushing yesterday, everything broke, but got it working again.
 Turns out I did not have PUT requests working with any number of fields, but I do now,